takmo/website/posts/2014-01-13-cname-and-mx.md

 ---
+layout: content
-layout: post
+tags: post
 title: "TIL: Never Mix CNAME and MX Records"
 ---

+# TIL: Never Mix CNAME and MX Records

 ...Or CNAME and any records for that matter.

-Today I learned that my (unused) email system has been disfunctional for the last few weeks  because of a DNS issue.
+Today I learned that my (unused) email system has been dysfunctional for the last few weeks  because of a DNS issue.

 Here was an excerpt from my DNS records, prior to today: